 * * *

 Despite her parents’ struggles with addiction, Lilly Dancyger always thought of her childhood as a happy one.
 But what happens when a journalist interrogates her own rosy memories to reveal the instability around the edges?
 A memoir from the editor of Burn It Down: Women Writing About Anger, Negative Space explores Dancyger’s own anger, grief, and artistic inheritance as she sets out to illuminate the darkness that was hidden from her.

 Dancyger's father, Joe Schactman, was part of the iconic 1980s East Village art scene.
-He created provocative sculptures out of found materials like animal bones, human hair, and broken glass, and brought his young daughter into his gritty, iconoclastic world.
+He created provocative sculptures out of found materials, and brought his young daughter into his gritty, iconoclastic world.
 She idolized him—despite the escalating heroin addiction that sometimes overshadowed his creative passion.
-When Schactman died suddenly, just as Dancyger was entering adolescence, she went into her own self-destructive spiral, raging against a world that had taken him away.
+When Schactman died suddenly, just as Dancyger was entering adolescence, she went into her own self-destructive spiral, raging against the world that had taken him away.
 But as an adult, Dancyger began to question the mythology she'd created about her father—the brilliant artist, struck down in his prime—using his paintings, sculptures, and prints as a guide to piece together a truer story.